EasyPost/easyvcr-csharp/README.md

 // Create a cassette to handle HTTP interactions var cassette = new Cassette("path/to/cassettes", "my_cassette");

-// create an HttpClient using the cassette var replayingHttpClient = HttpClients.NewHttpClient(cassette, Mode.Replay);
+// create an EasyVcrHttpClient using the cassette var replayingHttpClient = HttpClients.NewHttpClient(cassette, Mode.Replay);
 ```